 But the Sagler Chef knife and the Victorinox Pro Chef’s knife are two of our favorites for cutting all kinds of raw and cooked meat.

-If you’re not meticulous about cleaning utensils, choose a knife that’s confirmed dishwasher-safe to avoid rust-spots and corrosion.
+Choose a knife that’s confirmed dishwasher-safe to avoid rust-spots and corrosion, if you’re not meticulous about cleaning.
 Overall, the best knife for cutting meat is one that is durable, capable of consistent precision, and feels good in the hand with a no-slip grip.

 David Clarke is one of the most active authors for KnivesExpert.
 He has been working as a professional chef for 8 years now.
 In his spare time he is always looking for new tastes which he can use in his restaurant.
 David is also a real knife enthousiast and he only wants to use the best of the best.
 The search for the best knife resulted in the start of Knivesexpert!